Qom province

 Qom Province (استان قم) (Note: Also romanized as Ostān-e Qom; pre-Islamic Komishan or Qomishan) is one of the 31 provinces of Iran with 11,237 km², covering 0.89% of the total area of the country.
 Its capital is the city of Qom.

-The province is in the central part of the country and was formed from part of Tehran province in 1995.
+The province is in the central part of the country and was formed from part of Tehran province in 1996.
 The province was designated as part of Region 1 following the division of Iranian provinces into 5 regions which took place on June 22, 2014, for the purposes of coordination and development.
+As of 2016, the province had a population of 1,292,283.

 History

 Vessel from Kahak, Qom, dated mid-first millennium BC.

 Qom is thought to have existed in pre-Islamic ages.
 Archeological discoveries indicate Qom as a residential area from the 5th millennium BCE.
 According to the pre-Islamic remaining relics and historical texts, Qom was a large city.
 'Kom' was the name of the ancient rampart of the city of Qom, thus, the Arabs called it Qom during the Arab conquests of Iran.

 It was during the reign of the second caliph Umar, that the Muslims captured Qom's center.
 In 644–645 CE, Abu Moosa Ashari, dispatched forces under his command to Qom.
 Conflicts arose between the invading Arabs and the residents of the area.

 During the persecution of the Alavids by the Abbasids and Umayyads, many Alavids fled to Qom, making it their permanent home.
 The Caliph Al-Ma'mun sent forces to Qom in the year 825 CE, resulting in a public massacre and destruction of the city.

 On hearing of the demise of al-Ma'mun, the inhabitants of Qom revolted and were successful in overthrowing the representative of the Caliph in 831 CE.
 However, al-Ma'mun's successor, al-Mu'tasim, dispatched forces to Qom in order to curb the riots and once again the city was set aflame.
 The unrest continued until the Buyid dynasty came to power, being of the Alavid community.
 It was during this time that the city of Qom expanded and thrived.

 In the Seljuk era, the city flourished once more.
 During the first wave of the Mongol invasion, the city witnessed destruction, but after Mongol rulers, particularly after Sultan Öljeitü Khoda bandeh of the Ilkhanate converted to Islam, the city received special attention, thus witnessing a revival once again.